 - 1. Once the investigator receives the complaint, the investigator shall notify the complaint in writing of his/her rights and request a meeting. - 2.
 The investigator shall also notify the respondent in writing of the complaint and his/her rights and request a meeting with the respondent. - 3.
 The investigator shall notify the complainant and the respondent and all individuals interviewed during the investigation that retaliation is strictly prohibited and may be grounds for disciplinary action.
-In addition, the investigator shall advise all interviewees that they should contact the investigator immediately if they believe they are being retaliated against. - 4.
+In a d d i t i o n t h e investigator shall advise all interviewees that they should contact the investigator immediately if they believe they are being retaliated against. - 4.
 The investigation shall include interviews with both the complainant and respondent, unless either declines an in-person interview. - 5.
-The complainant and respondent shall be provided with the same opportunities to have others present during an interview, including the opportunity to be accompanied by the advisor of their choice to any related meeting or proceeding. - 6.
-The University will not limit the choice of advisor for either the complainant or respondent; however, the investigator may limit the participation of advisors during the investigation. - 7.
+The complainant and respondent shall be provided with the same opportunities to have one advisor of their choice present during an interview, including the opportunity to be accompanied by the advisor of their choice to any related meeting or proceeding. - 6.
+The University will not limit the choice of advisor for either the complainant or respondent; however, the investigator may limit the participation of advisors during the investigation.
+The advisor's role is limited to providing advice, and may not speak or provide representation during the investigation. - 7.
 The investigation shall include interviews with relevant witnesses identified by the complainant and respondent or any other potential, relevant witness made know to the investigator via other means. - 8.
 The investigation shall include the gathering and reviewing of any documentary, electronic, physical, or other type of relevant evidence. - 9.
 The investigator is expected to request a list of relevant witnesses and evidence from complainant and respondent and take such into consideration.